Skip to content

 N2.
 Do you find jigsaw puzzles a good way to de-stress and re-center?

 N3.
-Have you ever gotten really annoyed with someone while puzzling?
+Have you ever gotten really annoyed with someone while puzzling, or prefer others don't come along and mess-up your puzzle pieces?

 N4.
 Do you often worry while you're puzzling that you might be missing a piece?